-The Climate Overshoot Commission will:
+The Climate Overshoot Commission does:

 Consider the risks entailed in overshooting 1.5 °C, and the range of response options for addressing such risks.